Ranunculus repens or creeping buttercup

 Creeping Buttercup (Ranunculus repens)

-How to control Creeping Buttercup.
+How to Control Creeping Buttercup.

 You can control Creeping Buttercup by cultural and chemical means, but the best way to manage this weed is if you adopt an integrated approach.
+Autumn is the perfect time carry out control of this perennial weed.

-Cultural control of Creeping Buttercup:
+Cultural Control of Creeping Buttercup:

 • This is a shallow-rooted weed.
 This means that you can dig it up by hand, but you must make sure that you remove all root and stem fragments.